Robert Chambers Award

 - The judges' decision is final;

-- Authors should not make contact with judges with respect to the paper before the prize is awarded.
+- Authors should not make contact with judges in relation to the paper before the prize is awarded.
 If influence is exerted, the paper will be deemed ineligible for the award.

-- Judges may not submit a paper to be considered for the award;
+- Judges are not permitted to submit a paper to be considered for the award;

 - Papers will be subjected to a triple blind review process;

 - The panel shall consist of three senior academics with practitioner input.